jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 In the early 2000s Sun and HP adopted the GNOME desktop as the replacement for CDE for their Unix distros.
 Red Hat and Debian adopted GNOME as well.
 With the release of Ubuntu 18.04, Ubuntu returned to the Gnome desktop.

-GNOME 2 was released in early 2002, GNOME 3 was released in 2010, and GNOME 4--now known as GNOME 40, released 2020.
+GNOME 2 was released in early 2002, GNOME 3 was released in 2010, and GNOME 4--now known as GNOME 40, released March 2021.
 Over this 18+ years GNOME developed itself as a mature desktop by using the traditional desktop metaphor: start menu, task managers, and toolbars.
 But like all things that change, in early 2011 GNOME 3 was released, and there was a mighty backlash.
 Even Linus Torvalds, who is a Red Hat and GNOME user came out against GNOME 3 very hard, calling it a *"total UX disaster"* [^36].
 What made GNOME 3 so different is that it took on a different metaphor than say Windows OS, called the GNOME shell.
 Think of the GNOME shell as a way to manage or view multiple tasks and applications happening at once.
 Instead of a single desktop, think of the new metaphor as a table top using the shell as a magnifying glass to view all tasks.

 #### GNOME Forks: Unity, Mate, and Cinnamon